 • Ductwork quality and age.

-• How many windows your home has and the style, since big or picture windows may be lower efficiency.
+• How many windows your home has and the style, as expansive or picture windows might be lower efficiency.

 • How many people are in your household.

-Your air conditioner’s efficiency is tied to its SEER, or Seasonal Energy Efficiency Rating.
-This number measures how efficiently it transforms electricity to create cooling.
+Your air conditioner’s efficiency is impacted by its SEER, or Seasonal Energy Efficiency Rating.
+This ranking measures how proficiently it consumes electricity to create cooling.
 The greater the ranking, the more efficient the air conditioner is.

 • Older air conditioners are classified around 8-9 SEER.